Why studyat IRIC

-Following their recruitment, all IRIC students enrolled in a M.Sc. or Ph.D. program receive a yearly scholarship of $20,000 (tax free), while postdoctoral fellows receive a minimum remuneration of $36,750 per year.
+Following their recruitment, all IRIC students enrolled in a M.Sc. or Ph.D. program receive a yearly scholarship of $20,000 or 22,500$ respectively (tax free).
 This most competitive financial support will allow you to focus on your full-time studies.

 Throughout your studies, you will also be encouraged to apply to various scholarships and fellowships funding opportunities from external agencies.
 Both your research supervisor and members of IRIC’s Office of Academic Affairs will offer concrete support for the preparation and submission of your application.

 Year after year, IRIC students and postdoctoral fellows show an excellent success rate in scholarships competitions from major funding agencies or private foundations.
 For more information on the various funding opportunities, visit our “Student Services” section.

 Students and researchers at IRIC come from all over the world.
 The diverse community of the Institute is not only satisfying on a personal level but also promotes our openness to the world.
 Our researchers and students conduct several collaborative projects with peers from other research centers around the world.